Letty Jimenez Magsanoc: Mr & Ms Special Edition

 Letty Jimenez Magsanoc was editor of Mr & Ms Special Edition from 1983 to 1986.

 Magsanoc was invited to become editor of Mr & Ms Special Edition by publisher Eugenia Apostol in the aftermath of the assassination of opposition leader Benigno Aquino Jr.

 Apostol, in her acceptance speech at the 2006 Magsaysay Award for Journalism, Literature and Creative Communication Arts, said: "The Filipinos were outraged and more than two million of them joined (Aquino's) funeral procession.
 But the Marcos media hardly took note of the event.
 That was when I decided to do a 16-page special issue on Ninoy Aquino's funeral, using the resources of a woman's magazine called Mr. & Ms. which I was then editing ...
 The response to the funeral issue was unbelievable.
 The agents kept coming back for more, and so we had to print 500 thousand copies.
 After that, I had to ask Letty Jimenez-Magsanoc to help me edit a weekly Mr. & Ms. Special Edition just to feed the hunger of the readers for more about Ninoy and a growing anger towards martial law and Ferdinand Marcos.
 Every week we felt called upon to record the various demonstrations of civilians against Marcos, and when no reprisal came (except for an invitation to an interrogation at Fort Bonifacio in January 1983), we went on for three years ..."

 Sunday Inquirer Magazine

 Magsanoc was the first editor-in-chief of the Sunday Inquirer Magazine from 1986 to 1987.

 Philippine Daily Inquirer

 Magsanoc was the editor-in-chief of the Philippine Daily Inquirer since 1991 until her death in 2015.
 She was the first woman and the longest-serving (to date) editor-in-chief of the country's leading newspaper.
-Almost one month after her passing, Magsanoc was recognized as the Filipino of the Year for 2015 by the newspaper she worked at for three decades.
+Almost a month after she died Magsanoc was named as the Filipino of the Year for 2015 by the newspaper she worked at for three decades.